From Confounding to Learning: Dynamic Service Fee Pricing on Third-Party Platforms: Details of Experiments

 \subsection{Empirical Study Setup}

-The Zomato dataset contains individual orders in 21 Indian cities, including Ahmedabad, Bengaluru, Chennai, Coimbatore, Delhi, Gurgaon, Hyderabad, Jaipur, Jodhpur, Kochi, Kolkata, Lucknow, Manali, Mumbai, Mysore, Nagpur, Ooty, Pune, Rourkela, Trivandrum and Vadodara.
-The dataset contains not only the successful orders, but also the failed orders.
-We gather over hours the successful orders to simulate the market equilibrium $Q_t^e$.
-We use the amount a customer pays for an order as the equilibrium price and the difference between it and the total value of the goods included in the order, including taxes, before any discounts, as the service fee.
-Note that the service fee includes a platform fee (as of May 2025, 10 per order), delivery partner fee, restaurant charges, and any applicable coupons.
-We use simple averages to construct features.
-For example, if in one hour, 30\% orders are in Delhi while 70\% are in Mumbai, the Delhi dummy will be 0.3.
-Although Zomato is a food delivery app, it actually contains seven kinds of items, including pharmacy, cosmetics, electronics, flowers, grocery, pet shop and food (constituting 83.47\%).
+The Talabat dataset contains individual orders in 21 Egyptian cities, including Al Mahallah Al Kubra, Alexandria, Assiut, Banha, Cairo, Damanhour, Damietta, Damietta New, Hurghada, Ismailia, Mansoura, Minya, Port Said, Ras El Bar, Shebeen El Koom, Suez, Suhag, Talkha, Tanta, Zagazig and ``Other''.
+The dataset includes both successful and failed orders.
+In our study, we retain only successful orders and exclude failed ones.
+We gather over hours the successful orders to simulate the market transacted $Q_t^e$.
+We use the amount a customer pays for an order as the price and the difference between it and the total value of the goods included in the order, including taxes, before any discounts, as the service fee.
+To account for occasional extreme values in real-world transaction data, we approximate both the price and the service fee used in our analysis by averaging them within each hour.
+Note that the service fee includes a platform fee (as of May 2026, E\pounds8 per order), delivery partner fee, restaurant charges, and any applicable coupons.
+We also use simple averages to construct features.
+For example, if in one hour, 30\% of orders are in Alexandria while 70\% are in Cairo, the Alexandria dummy will be 0.3.
+Although Talabat is a food delivery app, it actually contains seven kinds of items, including pharmacy, cosmetics, electronics, flowers, grocery, pet shop and food (constituting 83.47\%).
 We also include dummy variables indicating discounts and first-time customers.
-Besides, we control for the delivery time and dropoff distance.
+Besides, we control for the delivery time and drop-off distance.
 Finally, we remove observations with missing values.